aidilkamal-eng/brawlhq-privacypolicy/README.md

 **Effective Date:** July 8, 2026

-This Privacy Policy explains how [App Name] ("we," "us," or "our") handles information when you use this app.
+This Privacy Policy explains how Brawl HQ ("we," "us," or "our") handles information when you use this app.
 This app is a personal portfolio project built by an individual developer in Indonesia.

 ## 1. Information We Collect